Best Challenging Lego Sets For Tweens & Teens

-I am not sure why Lego put an age rating of 18+ on their challenging Legos, but I can tell you we love them so much we do them in our homeschool!
+I am not sure why Lego put an age rating of 18+ on their challenging Lego sets, but I can tell you we love them so much we use them as a supplement to our homeschool curriculum!

 The educational benefits of playing Lego are almost endless but here are the top 4 for us:

-- Lego is calming (if his ADHD flairs up, building Lego calms him down.)
+- Lego is calming (if his ADHD flairs up, building Lego calms him down.
+Check out 11 other sensory toys for ADHD)

 - Lego teaches kids to think in three dimensions

-I also believe that playing with Lego, especially challenging legos, is the reason he is very good at coding.
+I also believe that playing with Legos, especially building challenging lego sets, is the reason he is very good at coding.
 It requires similar skills that Lego has definitely helped with.
+This is why building Lego is one of our best educational games.

 How to know if a Lego set is challenging?